open-craft/opencraft/README.md

 Configure
 ---------

-Huey will set up environment variables defined in the `.env` file at the root of your repository.
-If you are using vagrant for development, a basic `.env` file will already have been created for you.
-This is enough to run the unit tests, but you will need to add openstack configuration manually in order to run the development server.
+Honcho will set up environment variables defined in the `.env` file at the root of your repository.
+If you are using vagrant for development, a basic `.env` file will already have been created for you, but you will need to add credentials for third-party services manually in order to run the development server or the integration tests.

 The environment variables in `.env` customize the settings from `opencraft/settings.py` which are loaded via `env()`.